You may enter information in more than one field.

 Niko BESNIER Professor, Anthropology at Universiteit van Amsterdam, Netherlands Administrative areas: Tuvalu, Tonga, Wallis and Futuna, American Samoa, Australia, New Zealand, New Caledonia Places: Polynesia Keywords: Gender, Sexuality, Globalization, Body Theory, Food and Nutrition, Sport, Morality, Christianity, Conflict, Economic Anthropology

-John COX Research Fellow, State, Society and Governance in Melanesia at Australian National University, Australia Administrative areas: Papua New Guinea, Solomon Islands, Kiribati Places: Melanesia, Micronesia Keywords: Christianity, Citizenship, Class, Climate Change, Cultural Change, Democracy, Development, Development Media, Economic Anthropology, Economy and Finance
+John COX Research Fellow, Institute for Human Security and Social Change at La Trobe University, Australia Administrative areas: Papua New Guinea, Solomon Islands, Kiribati Places: Melanesia, Micronesia Keywords: Christianity, Citizenship, Class, Climate Change, Cultural Change, Democracy, Development, Development Media, Economic Anthropology, Economy and Finance

 Matti ERÄSAARI Research Fellow, Social Anthropology at University of Manchester, United Kingdom Administrative areas: Fiji Places: Polynesia, Melanesia Keywords: Value, Exchanges, Time, Morality, Egalitarianism, Cosmology